- At a two-day workshop in Chicago, more than 45 companies and organizations gained valuable insights into the work of 5G-ACIA

 -5G-ACIA has almost doubled in size: 11 new members in 2019 to date

 Frankfurt am Main, June 18, 2019 – Only days after the commercial launch of 5G in Chicago, more than 45 international companies and organizations participated in the 3rd workshop of the 5G Alliance for Connected Industries and Automation (5G-ACIA).
-The event took place in Naperville, Illinois, on June 11 and 12, 2019 and was hosted by 5G-ACIA member Nokia.
+The event took place in Naperville, Illinois, on June 11 and 12, 2019, which was mainly organized by 5G-ACIA member Trumpf and hosted by 5G-ACIA member Nokia.
 Around 80 attendees gained valuable insights into how best to prepare for disruptive 5G developments, and discussed ways to unlock the immense potential that 5G offers the industrial domain.

 During day one, representatives of companies including Nokia, Qualcomm, HMS Networks, LStelcom, HARTING Technology Group and Trumpf gave their views on 5G for automation in industry, in conjunction with a presentation by the Illinois Manufacturers’ Association.
 On the second day, 5G-ACIA members provided an overview of current and future activities in the various working groups.
 Currently, there are five working groups, for the following areas: “use cases and requirements”, “spectrum and operator models”, “architecture and technology”, “liaisons and dissemination” and “validation and tests”.
 Their presentations were complemented by enlightening talks from organizations such as Rockwell Automation, Beckhoff and the CBRS Alliance.